SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Cassandra_cluster_backup_restore/Backup_Restore_Cassandra_Cluster.md

 > [!IMPORTANT]
 > If the backup is initiated from one of the nodes in the cluster, the public key should also be appended to the *authorized_keys* file on this node.

-After the last step, you should be able to *ssh* from one of nodes to another node of the cluster, without entering the password, just its IP address.
+After the last step, you should be able to connect via SSH from one of the nodes to another node of the cluster, without entering the password.
+Just the IP address should be enough.

 ## Configuring the NFS share